Chasseurs d'Afrique: World War I

-At the outbreak of World War I in 1914, six regiments of Chasseurs d'Afrique were in existence.
+At the outbreak of World War I in 1914, six Chasseurs d'Afrique regiments were in existence.
 The 1^{er} and 2^{e} RCA had detached squadrons on active service in eastern Morocco while the four remaining regiments were on garrison duty in Algeria and Tunisia.
 Seven regiments of Chasseurs d'Afrique (including three marching regiments) were transferred to France between 1914 and 1918.

-Four squadrons were present during the Gallipoli campaign with the Corps Expéditionnaire d'Orient, the unit being renamed as the 8th Marching Regiment of Chasseurs d'Afrique on 29 July 1915.
+Four squadrons were present during the Gallipoli campaign with the Corps Expéditionnaire d'Orient, the unit being renamed on 29 July 1915 as the 8th Chasseurs d'Afrique Marching Regiment.
 Two squadrons of the 1^{er} and 4^{e} RCA ended the war in the Middle East fighting against the Turks as part of the 5th Light Horse Brigade, while the 5^{e} RCA detached squadrons to serve in the Balkans.

 Mechanisation

 The M4 Sherman Ile de France of 12e RCA, landing in Normandy.

-In 1933 the regiments de chasseurs d'Afrique (RCA) began the process of conversion to mechanised units.
+In 1933, the Régiments de Chasseurs d'Afrique (RCA) began the process of conversion to mechanised units.
 The first vehicles adopted were White TBC armoured cars, followed by White-Laffly 50 AMs.
 Both models were obsolete for European warfare but suitable for colonial campaigning.
-Other vehicles were provided for individual squadrons and in 1939 Hotchkiss H35 and H39 light tanks were received by the 1er RCA.
+Other vehicles were provided for individual squadrons and in 1939 Hotchkiss H35 and H39 light tanks were received by the 1^{er} RCA.

-On the outbreak of World War II (September 1939) regiments of chasseurs d'Afrique were deployed as follows:
+On the outbreak of World War II (September 1939) the Chasseurs d'Afrique regiments were deployed as follows: